Running MLPerf™ Inference Benchmark#

 A directory to store MLPerf™ logs

-<ARTIFACT_PATH> is the path to the model artifacts, and <LOG_DIR> is the directory to store the MLPerf™ logs.
+<MODEL_ID_OR_PATH> can be a Hugging Face model ID or a local path to the model artifact. <LOG_DIR> is the directory to store the MLPerf™ logs.
 Once the furiosa-mlperf command is executed, it will generate the logs into the specified directory.
 You can check the logs to see the results of the benchmark.

 Tip